 Chickpeas are also known as garbanzos.
 These legumes were first grown in the Middle East and are now cultivated in most parts of the world.
 They are high in folate, phosphorus, and thiamin.
 If you need strength and energy, you can count on chickpeas to give you that extra boost because they pack a lot of calories and proteins, too.
 The high amino acid content helps in building tissues and muscles.

-Chickpeas love lots of sun.
+Chickpeas love having plenty of sun.
 You have to give them at least 6 hours of sunlight a day.
 They should also be planted in well-draining soil.
-Chickpeas grow pretty fast; 100 days later and you can harvest some to add to stews or salads.
+Chickpeas grow pretty fast.
+After a hundred days, you can harvest some to add to stews or salads.
 You can even make your own hummus if you want.

-Blueberries are yummy additions to your survival garden.
 These tasty berries can, of course, be eaten raw or made into pies, muffins, and other baked goodies.
-You can also puree them, or turn them into to juice or jam.
+You can also puree them or turn them into juice or jam.
 Dehydrated blueberries make good road snacks, too.
-There’s just so many things you can do with them.
-Blueberries are rich in manganese, Vitamin K, and C.
+There are so many things you can do with them and they’re also healthy.
+Blueberries are rich in manganese and vitamins K and C.

-While blueberries grow well in the wild, they can definitely be cultivated in your survival garden as long as you’ve got well-draining soil and full sun.
+While these berries grow well in the wild, you can definitely cultivate them in your garden as long as you’ve got well-draining soil and full sun.
 Blueberries grow well in acidic soil (pH 5 sounds great).
 You can also add sawdust and pine needles to improve plant growth.

-Nothing says sustainable more than a thriving survival garden.
-It’s like having your own grocery store right in your backyard.
-And since you’re growing your own food, you can be sure that no nasty chemicals are being added to your food.
+Nothing says sustainable more than a thriving survival garden with lots of food to grow.
+It’s like having a grocery store right in your backyard.
+And since you’re growing your own produce, you can be sure that no nasty chemicals are being added to your food.

 In the wake of a major disaster, your survival garden can provide you with fresh and tasty produce that you can’t get from canned or preserved goods.
 These crops and veggies also provide you with lots of nourishment to see you through some pretty tough times.

-What’s your favorite survival garden plant?
+What’s your favorite food to grow in your survival garden?
 Let us know in the comments below!